MEXICAN FLAG SALUTE & PLEDGE OF

 market economics, and supply and demand.

-The anti-foreigner stance, seen before in Zapata's Manifesto when he proclaimed
+The anti-foreigner stance, seen before in Zapata's Manifesto when he

-Bellemy and their dogma of military socialism.
+Bellamy and Francis Bellemy and their dogma of military socialism.

 Zapata's sad legacy lives on today in the contemporary Zapatista Rebels